Bungalow Loft Conversion Cost

 Labour Costs and Timescales

 A bungalow loft conversion cost will be split between labour and materials.
-The materials typically account for around 45% of the overall cost and labour, approximately 40%.
+The materials typically account for around 45% of the overall cost and labour, approximately 40% (albeit with labour fees in London and the South East potentially being a higher percentage).

 Carpenters